Updated: December 04, 2020

 Information You Provide to Us

 We collect information you provide to us when you register for an account, sign up to receive updates, fill out a form, or when you communicate with us.
 The types of information we may collect include your name, address, mobile phone number, email address, username and password you create for your account, WiFi network name and password (i.e., to connect the Sensor to your location’s WiFi network), location size and any other information you choose to provide.
-We also integrate our website with a third-party service provider that collects payment information, such as credit card information, in order to process payments you may make via our website.
+We also work with a third-party service provider that collects payment information, such as credit card information, in order to process payments you may make in connection with our Services.

 Information We Collect Automatically from our General Services